Ultimate ring buying guide to help you choose wedding bands …

 Check Your Size

-This might seem obvious, but you’d be surprised at how many people don’t realise that they need to check!
-It’s easy to get sorted when you first go in a store but if you’re looking to buy online, you’ll want to either get sized in a shop anyway, or buy a cheap ring sizer yourself.
-Knowing that you’ve bought the right size in the first place means you won’t have to worry about alterations later – or, if you’re ordered one custom-made, that it’ll be right first time.
+This might seem obvious, but you’d be surprised at how many people don’t realize that they need to check!
+It’s easy to get sorted when you first go in a store but if you’re looking to buy online, you’ll want to either get sized in a shop anyway or buy a cheap ring sizer yourself.
+Knowing that you’ve bought the right size in the first place means you won’t have to worry about alterations later – or if you’re ordered one custom-made, that it’ll be the right first time.

 Do you want to match?

-Next it’s time to decide whether or not you want to match your partner.
+Next, it’s time to decide whether or not you want to match your partner.
 If you do, then you’re going to have to work together to come up with ideas that suit you both.
-If not, then it’s much easier to go off and do your own thing – although that does mean you’ve got even more choice open to you, which can get even more confusing.
+If not, then it’s much easier to go off and do your own thing – although that does mean you’ve got even more choices open to you, which can get even more confusing.

 Decide on a Price Range

 Before you even start looking, it’s best to decide on a price range.
-Agree what the upper limit is, and that way you’re less likely to look at and fall in love with something you can’t afford.
-If you’re buying as a pair, it’s worth considering if you’re going to spend the same as each other, or whether one of you will aim for a lower priced ring.
+Agree with what the upper limit is, and that way you’re less likely to look at and fall in love with something you can’t afford.
+If you’re buying as a pair, it’s worth considering if you’re going to spend the same as each other, or whether one of you will aim for a lower-priced ring.
 Women’s rings can often be pricier, especially if they have stones in them, so be aware of this when planning.

 Go Window Shopping

 Set yourself a time to go and explore your options, without buying.
 Even if you find the perfect ring, don’t buy it on this day!
 Always go back for a second viewing to make sure it’s as good as you remember.
 This is also a great opportunity to work out which shops have the pushy sales assistants so that you know which ones to be aware of when actually purchasing your ring.